Drive-Through Naturalizations Make New U.S. Citizens In The COVID-19 Era

 In El Cajon, Calif., a procession of cars carrying 600 soon-to-be U.S. citizens from 68 countries passed through a series of stations behind a local community center earlier this week, where they were asked a series of final questions: "Any coronavirus symptoms?
 Have you been arrested since your interview?
 No tickets, nothing like that?"

-After that, they were asked to surrender their green card and given a small American flag.
-Driving a little farther forward, an immigration officer wearing a face cover administered the oath of allegiance, 6 feet from the car's window.
+After that, they were asked to surrender their green card and given a small U.S. flag.
+Driving a little farther forward, an immigration officer wearing a face cover administered the oath of allegiance 6 feet from the car's window.
 And in a matter of minutes, years of uncertainty were over — hundreds of people became U.S. citizens over the course of the day.

 When the coronavirus pandemic put a hold on naturalization ceremonies in March, it left a backlog of thousands of people who had qualified to become citizens but hadn't been able to officially swear an oath of allegiance — the final step in the often years-long process.

-To try to clear the backlog as quickly and safely as possible, U.S. Citizenship and Immigration Services put together a series of naturalization drive-throughs, where prospective citizens could take the final step toward citizenship, all without leaving their cars.
+To try to clear the backlog as quickly and safely as possible, U.S. Citizenship and Immigration Services put together a series of naturalization drive-throughs, where prospective citizens could take the final step toward citizenship without leaving their cars.

-Prior to the shutdown, the greater San Diego area held its monthly naturalization ceremonies at Golden Hall, a giant venue in downtown San Diego which fits thousands of people.
-During the coronavirus pandemic, it's been converted to a homeless shelter.
+Prior to the shutdown, the greater San Diego area held its monthly naturalization ceremonies at Golden Hall, a giant venue in downtown San Diego that fits thousands of people.
+During the coronavirus pandemic, it has been converted to a homeless shelter.

 "Whoo-whoo!"
-Belinda Rodriguez shouts in a parking spot, just moments after becoming a citizen.
+Belinda Rodriguez shouted from a parking spot, just moments after becoming a citizen.

 Rodriguez had been working toward naturalization for 20 years.
 She brought her sister and niece along with her for the drive-through ceremony.
 She was relieved to finally be able to take her final step toward citizenship before she had to renew her residency permit.